 The Group leases variety properties, including real estate (land and buildings) and transportation equipment.
-The lease have terms between 1 to 30 years with no special restrictions.
+The lease terms range from 1 to 30 years with no special restrictions.

 The effects that leases have on the financial position, financial performance and cash flows of the Group are as follows: